 Surprisingly, the router performed as well in both situations (80MHz or 160MHz.)
 That was most likely caused by the router’s lack of a Multi-Gig LAN port, as its Gigabit port’s maximum speed in my tests.

 I didn’t expect to be blown away given the hardware specifications of the Archer AX73, yet the router performed admirably.
-Nearly 900Mbps were recorded by my 22 Wi-Fi 6 client at a close distance of 10 feet (3m).
+Nearly 900Mbps were recorded by my 22 Wi-Fi 6 clients at a close distance of 10 feet (3m).
 It now averaged nearly 800Mbps at a distance of 40 feet (12 meters).

 TP-LINK Archer AX73 Router Gaming Conclusion